 The Marvel comics franchise gave film audiences the T’Challa/Black Panther character, conceived in the late 1960s and recently featured in “Captain America: Civil War” (2016).
 He’s played by Chadwick Boseman, an experienced biopic actor (title roles in “42” as Jackie Robinson and “Marshall” as Thurgood Marshall), though not particularly well-known.
 In the Panther’s own film, he — and his world — take center stage, as do the protagonist and her world in 2016’s “Wonder Woman.”

 Both these Marvel comic offerings present a hidden, idyllic, closed society: in “Wonder Woman,” Amazonia, in “Black Panther,” the African kingdom of Wakanda.
 Both societies depend on secrecy to protect them from First World rapaciousness; the Amazons keep out men, Wakanda keeps out the West.
-Both feature nostalgic agrarianism (huts, farm animals) and in Wakanda, thriving street markets—like those seen in “Raiders of the Lost Ark.”
-In Wakanda, agrarianism and a personal petty capitalism stand in for civility and morality, existing alongside a city of skyscrapers and high technology, all of it supported by the nation’s unique access tranium (akin to the Saudis’ reliance on oil).
+In Wakanda, agrarianism and a personal petty capitalism stand in for civility and morality, existing alongside a city of skyscrapers and high technology, all of it supported by the nation’s unique access to the element vibranium (akin to the Saudis’ reliance on oil).

 Director and writer Ryan Coogler wants his imagined Africa to be recognized as the equivalent of, even superior to, the West.
 He accomplishes his goal in part by celebrating tribal Africa and, paradoxically, pan-Africanism.
 At the same time that the highly developed, wealthy, sophisticated ancient West African empires of Ghana, Mali and Songhai (collectively the 8th through the 16th century), it highlights the dress and attributes of specific tribes, from Tuareg jewelry (Algeria/Mali/Niger) to Kente cloth (Ghana) to the lip plates of the Mursi (Ethiopia).
 Costume and production designers Ruth Carter and Hannah Bleacher, respectively, who deserve credit for a good deal of the film’s visual appeal, take designs often derided as “primitive” and make them glorious and relevant.